 Cash Flow Pressure

 Comprehensive supply chain reviews and stringent requirements by larger companies pressure smaller suppliers.

 Lean inventories and just-in-time delivery schedules can no longer form the backbone of an efficient import-export business.

 Businesses need to stock buffer inventory to mitigate such market risks and ensure greater supply chain resilience.

 The Freightos Air Index’s China-to-Europe rates climbed more than 80% in late February to $11.36/kg, with some carriers already imposing war risk surcharges.

 Meanwhile, tanker rates have seen pricing spikes ranging from 157% to 591%.

 Pressures may temporarily be relieved, depending on the ever-changing trading environment.

 What remains critical is having sufficient cash reserves and plans in place for potential crisis management.

-Velotrade’s trade finance solution (LINK TO TF) is here to help!
+Velotrade’s trade finance solution is here to help!